-Croatian charters can be combined with Montenegro.
+Croatian yacht charters can be combined with Montenegro.
 The fjord-like Bay of Kotor (or simply Boka) is exceedingly beautiful.
-Porto Montenegro is attracting the superyacht crowd with a high-end marina, swish boutiques and restaurants and Luštica Bay developments continue to build Montenegro as a desirable charter destination.
+Porto Montenegro is attracting the superyacht crowd with a high-end marina, swish boutiques, beach clubs and restaurants and Luštica Bay developments continue to build Montenegro as a desirable yacht charter destination.

 As a yacht charter destination, Turkey is a country with a cultural mix of Eastern and Western traditions, tasty cuisine, warm waters with hidden coves and a lengthy history that has seamlessly juxtaposed remnants of ancient civilizations with modern cities fragrant with Far East spices and incense.

 The infrastructure for visiting luxury yachts is increasing and opening up the cruising possibilities within Turkish waters.